-Land is allocated at Molson Coors (283 dwellings) and at Alton Magistrates Court (43 dwellings) for a total of 326 dwellings.
-This reflects the resolution to grant in respect of Molson Coors 250050/059 and the grant of planning permission at Alton Magistrates Court 56420/001.
-The developable boundaries of these sites are shown on the following two plans.
+Land is allocated at Alton magistrates Court for 43 dwellings.
+This reflects the grant of planning permission 56420/001.
+The developable boundary of this site is shown on the plan.

 TRANSPORT POLICIES

 The policies in this section seek to ensure that Alton's future transport needs are properly met, making allowance for the town's planned growth.
 The road network will require adaptation and improvement, and new housing developments will realistically need to provide sufficient parking space.
 Policies will also make it easier for people to walk, cycle or take public transport, thus reducing the demand for motorised transport.